-- Spirit, with 4.0 and later, has pretty much zero use.
+- Spirit, with 4.0 and later, has pretty much zero use for mages.
+Avoid it.

 Secondary Stats –

-- Do not sacrifice Int to get any of these stats and don’t worry about them much while leveling, though some hit might be nice, especially if you do dungeons.
+- Do not sacrifice Int to get any of these stats and don’t worry about them much while leveling (Fire might be an exception, with Crit.)

 - Spellpower doesn’t appear much on gear until the high end, and even then it’s pretty much only on trinkets and some enchants.
 Nice when you can get it, it’s second only to Int for all specs.